Bilevel Optimization of the Kantorovich Problem and its Quadratic Regularization Part III: The Finite-Dimensional Case: (Preliminary) Numerical Experiments

-That this approximation actually produces decent results, if we drive $\gamma$ and $\varepsilon$ towards $0$, will be shown in Subsection \ref{sc:RESU}.
-First, however, in Subsection \ref{sc:ALG}, we briefly discuss the method with which we solve the problems \eqref{pr:NUM-ReduTransIdentProb}, $\gamma, \varepsilon > 0$.
+That this approximation actually produces decent results, if we drive $\gamma$ and $\varepsilon$ towards $0$, will be shown in \cref{sc:RESU}.
+First, however, in \cref{sc:ALG}, we briefly discuss the method with which we solve the problems \cref{pr:NUM-ReduTransIdentProb}, $\gamma, \varepsilon > 0$.